Latest Modified on: April 26th, 2021

 Australian Shepherds, by gene, are shy and reserved despite being friendly.
 So, if you don’t want your Aussie to be shy or suspicious of everyone that comes to your house, socialize it from the very first.
 Not just a few kids or strolls down the street are enough to socialize your puppy, you need to do even more than for a normal dog.

 This should be a top priority if you are certain about buying an Australian Shepherd, right from its puppyhood.
 Take out time to visit dog shows, puppy training classes, parks – where loads of people are present.
 This way, it will also develop affection for humans and not become unnecessarily aggressive.

 3. Training is a must

 Owning an Australian Shepherd and not training it would be the last thing to do.
 Australian Shepherds require extensive training by professional trainers to tame them.
-Otherwise, its excessive energy and knack for adventure may just create havoc in your and your neighbors’ house.
+Otherwise, its excessive energy and knack for adventure may just create havoc in your and your neighbors’ houses.

 Aussies are engineered to work and think, and the lack of enough opportunities to show their acts might be troublesome for you.
 You can contact professional trainers who train Australian Shepherds from dog websites in India, vets, or pet shops.

 Vigorous exercise will not only keep your Aussie healthy but will also keep it happy and sane.
 Aussies are extremely intelligent and need to be kept involved in something constructive – it can be as simple as babysitting or guarding or house.
 If it’s left without a job, it will find a job for itself that might not be good for you.

 Australian Shepherd needs regular health check-ups as they are prone to hip dysplasia, eye anomalies, cataracts, skin infection, and so on.
 Australian Shepherds are high maintenance dogs and require a healthy (and strict) diet, regular vigorous exercise, and routine check-ups.